Alexander Gerunov

-Alexander Evgenevich Gerunov (born December 10, 1979 in Tolyatti, Russia), is a Russian Karateka who won the World Championships (2004), European Championships (2004) and World Games (2005).
-He is also an instructor of the School of Combat Skills "Soyuz" (Togliatti, Russia).
-Gerunov was born and trained in Togliatti by trainer, Valerie P. Kokshin.
+Alexander Evgenevich Gerunov (born December 10, 1979, in Tolyatti, Russia), is a Russian Karateka who won the World Championships (2004), European Championships (2004) and World Games (2005).
+He is also an instructor of the School of Combat Skills "Soyuz" (Tolyatti], Russia).
+Gerunov was born and trained in Tolyatti by trainer, Valerie P. Kokshin.
 He's trained in Shotokan, Wado-ryu Goju-ryu, Shito-ryu and Taekwondo.